It’s often hard to have a discussion about the climate change debate without recourse to language about ‘sides’.

 It seems to us that there are two categories of people – the interested and the uninterested.
 The uninterested are not engaged with the debate.
 The interested are.

 Then there are those who believe that what emerges from climate science constitutes moral imperatives that demand a special form of politics.
 This contrasts with those who may or may not recognise climate change as a problem, but who do not recognise the need for such special ‘eco’ politics.
 Their arguments are categorised as ‘orthodox’ and ‘unorthodox’ respectively.

 These two opposing categories can be joined up:

 |Somebody who does not engage with or challenge the debate but takes at face value the terms presented by politicians, the media, and instructions to recycle, etc.

-|Somebody who does not believe that environmental problems demand a special form of politics, and who engages with the debate.||Somebody who does not engage with or challenge the debate, and who doesn’t pay much attention to what environmentalists tell them to do.
+|Somebody who does not engage with or challenge the debate, and who doesn’t pay much attention to what environmentalists tell them to do.

 We’ve included people who are not ‘in’ the debate as such, because we think that a lot of the debate is about them.
 For instance, how to get people in the Uninterested-Unorthodox category (which includes the vast majority of the human race) to change their lifestyles, is a major concern of those in the Interested-Orthodox category.